 Anika Molesworth is passionate about sustainable farming practices and views climate change as the major challenge for farmers now and into the future.
-She was the 2015 Young Australian Farmer of the Year and a 2015 Crawford Scholar.
+She was the 2015 Young Australian Farmer of the Year, 2017 NSW Finalist for Young Australian of the Year, and most recently the NSW Young Achiever Award for Environment and Sustainability.

 Anika’s passion for farming began when her family moved from Melbourne to a sheep station in western NSW.
 Although she loved farming and spending her days on horseback, she also experienced first-hand the devastating effect of extreme weather during the decade-long drought of the 2000s.